Amazon delivery man fired after a video of a woman getting out of her truck went viral

-In response to the video, people joked about why the woman was in the truck.
+In response to the video, people were joking about why the woman was in the truck.

 “The package will be delivered in 9 months,” joked one.